 You really can’t lift a thousand pounds all at once, yet you can easily lift one pound a thousand times.
 Small, repeated, incremental efforts will get you there.
 It doesn’t happen in an instant, but it does happen a lot faster than not getting there at all.

-Do your best to consciously shift your focus away from the big goals—the big ideals—you want to achieve in your life and toward the little daily rituals that support them.
-Consider the following…
+Do your best to consciously shift your daily focus away from the big goals you want to achieve in your life, and redirect your focus toward the little daily rituals that actually support those goals.
+Consider the following:

 - If you’re a competitive athlete, your goal is to win sports competitions.
 Your ritual is the time you dedicate each day to training your body (and mind).

 - If you’re a university student, your goal is to learn and earn a degree.
 Your ritual is your daily study habits.